GT-ARC/opaca-core/doc/validation.md

 ## Arrays

 For Arrays, the `array` type is used.
-When defining an array as a parameter, it is necessary to additionally define the type of the array's items using the `Parameter.ArrayItems` class.
-The `type` can then be any primitive or complex type.
-It can also be an array, in that case, the item type has to be defined again.
+When defining an array as a parameter, it is necessary to additionally define the type of the array's `items` using the `Parameter.ArrayItems` class.
+The items' `type` can then be any primitive or complex type.
+It can also be an array, in that case, the item's items' type has to be defined again.

 ## Examples